fluencelabs/nox/docs/src/backend/sdk_overview.md

-# Fluence SDK overview
+# Fluence backend SDK overview

 Fluence SDK consists of two crates: `main` and `macro`.
 The first one is used for all memory relative operations and logging (please see [App debugging](./app_debugging.md) section for more information).
 The second one contains a procedural macro that simplifies the entry function signature.
 These crates can be used separately of each other but the more preferred way is using the global `fluence` crate that reexport all other.
 In `edition 2018` rust it can be done by add `use fluence::sdk::*` to the source.

-## Writing App without SDK
+## Writing app without SDK

-First of all let's review how a simple `hello-world` app can be written without Fluence SDK on Rust.
-From [Fluence backend conventions](app_conventions.md) it follows that each App must have a `main` module with three export functions.
+First of all let's review how a simple `hello-world` `app` can be written without Fluence SDK on Rust.
+From [Fluence backend conventions](app_conventions.md) it follows that each `app` must have a `main` module with three export functions.
 According to the restrictions of their signatures a basic structure of `main` module can look like that:

  ```Rust
  #[no_mangle]